 - Techniques and Refuse Management Options for Residential Areas, Campgrounds, and Group-Use Facilities (ZIP)

-- The Electric Fencing Guide contains information about a range of applications for electric fencing designs that can be used to help deter bears (PDF)
+- The Electric Fencing Guide contains information about a range of applications for electric fencing designs that can be used to help deter bears (ZIP)

 The Living with Wildlife Guides were compiled by the Living with Wildlife Foundation in cooperation with the Montana Fish, Wildlife & Parks' Living with Predators Project.
 The guides are intended to help minimize conflicts between people and black bears, grizzly bears, wolves, coyotes and mountain lions.
 PLEASE NOTE: These guides were put together to include a broad range of species found in other areas of the United States including deterrents for black bears, grizzly bears, wolves, coyotes and mountain lions.
 The comprehensive solutions are applicable to Virginia's black bear and coyote populations, there are no wild populations of grizzly bears, wolves, or mountain lions in the Commonwealth.